PhasorFlow: A Python Library for Unit Circle Based Computing: Method

-The Phasor Transformer adapts the transformer architecture \cite{vaswani2017attention} to unit circle computing by replacing the self-attention mechanism with the DFT gate.
-This approach is directly inspired by Google's FNet \cite{fnet2022}, which demonstrated that replacing the $QK^TV$ attention layer with a Fourier transform achieves comparable performance on many NLP benchmarks while reducing computational complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n \log n)$.
+The Phasor Transformer adapts the transformer architecture \cite{vaswani2017attention} to unit circle computing by replacing the $\mathcal{O}(n^2)$ self-attention mechanism with the parameter-free DFT gate.
+This approach is directly inspired by Google's FNet \cite{lee2021fnet}, which demonstrated that global Fourier mixing achieves strong performance at $\mathcal{O}(n \log n)$ complexity.